City guide to Kuala Lumpur, Malaysia

 Another popular attraction for wildlife fans is the Kuala Lumpur Butterfly Park where you can see no less than 6,000 butterflies of all shapes, colours and sizes flying around, and sometimes even landing on, you.
 Again, it's a great hands on experience for kids - don't forget to buy your bag of fish feed for the koi pond.

-Sunway Lagoon Theme Park © Denny Sytangco Photography - Flickr Creative Commons
+Sunway Lagoon Theme Park © Denny Sytangco - Flickr CC BY-NC 2.0

 Reward good sightseeing efforts with a trip to Sunway Lagoon Theme Park, a huge complex located some 10 miles south of the centre.
 It has five different zones, including one water park that has everything from a wave pool and revolving pirate ship to river rapids, slides and the world's largest man made surf beach.